weijiexi/UI-UX-Design/GraphicDesign/Typography/Readme.md

 ### Type Selection
 Before you choose a typeface, ```clearly define the audience, tone, personality and attitude``` of what you are trying to communicate and how you want to say it.
 #### Tips on Selecting a Typeface
+- Select based on appropriateness for audience, design concept, message, communication requirements, and context.
+> For large amounts of text, you need a highly readable typeface.